dundalek/dinodoc/README.md

 ## Status

-Alpha, there are issues to iron out and improvements to be made. figure out good defaults to work minimal configuration and figure out what configuration is needed to cover custom
+Alpha, there are issues to iron out and improvements to be made.
+The main points at this stage are:

+- Figure out the useful feature set.
+- Possibly try out some experimental features with good leverage based on Living Documentation principles.
+- Settle on good defaults that cover most common uses and figure out minimal required configuration options needed for customization.

 ## Usage